 8. Decorate with Bees

 For Valentine’s Day, help your loved one make their space a reflection of their love for bees.
 Framed art, photographs, or hanging beekeeping mementos will brighten their days.
-Whether you are purchasing for their home, office, or gardening shed, Etsy has some great bee art options.
+Whether you are purchasing for their home, office, or gardening shed, they are sure to appreciate your gift and support of their buzz-worthy love.

-Check out this poster or just frame a few photographs of your loved one’s beekeeping operation.
+Check out this poster or this one.
+Or maybe just frame a few photographs of your loved one’s beekeeping operation.
 Especially in the slow winter months, they will appreciate the visual reminder of their busy, honey-producing beehives in the height of summer.

 9. Volunteer to Show Love